-We usually associate food cravings for things like ice cream and pickles with pregnancy, but pregnant women and young children are among the most likely to suffer from another kind of craving – a disorder called Pica.
-Pica is characterized by an appetite for substances that are largely non-nutritive, such as ice, clay, chalk, hair, paper, drywall, paint, metal, stones, soil, glass or feces.
+We usually associate food cravings for things like ice cream and pickles with pregnancy.
+But pregnant women and young children are among the most likely to suffer from another kind of craving – an eating disorder called pica.

 - Dr. Sera Young, Assistant Professor of Anthropology and Global Health, Northwestern University

 - Dr. Richard Kreipe, Professor of Pediatrics and Director, Child and Adolescent Eating Disorder Program, University of Rochester